Alex Call Player Props: Nationals vs. Royals

 Alex Call At The Plate

-- Call has eight doubles, three home runs and 21 walks while hitting .213.
+- Call is batting .209 with eight doubles, three home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.